openenclave/openenclave/tools/oesign/README.md

         Debug=1
         NumHeapPages=1024

-    The key is read from <KeyFile> and contains a private RSA key in PEM format.
+    The key is read from KEY_FILE and contains a private RSA key in PEM format.
 The keyfile must contain the following header.

         -----BEGIN RSA PRIVATE KEY-----

-    The resulting image is written to <EnclaveImage>.signed
+    The resulting image is written to ENCLAVE_IMAGE.signed
 ```

 ## oesign dump